Bioconductor/BBS/Doc/Prepare-macOS-Monterey-HOWTO.md

 and reboot the machine.

-Check the kernel version (should be Darwin 18 for macOS Mojave):
+Check the kernel version (should be Darwin 21 for macOS Monterey):

     uname -sr